Are You Passionate?

 I haven’t posted to my blog in quite some time.
 Since last October, I believe.
 Eleven months.
 It’s not that I haven’t anything to say, I do.
 A lot.
 But sometimes finding the right words isn’t easy, and I would like to believe that what I write about has some meaning to it, instead of just babbling on.

-Over the last 11 months I have begun to notice something interesting about some of my fellow photographers, and I find this particular thing somewhat upsetting.
+Over the last several months, I have begun to notice something interesting about some of my fellow photographers, and I find this particular thing somewhat upsetting.
 Over the last year or so, I have met several photographers who have taken the attitude that if there’s no one paying them to shoot photos, they won’t even pick up the camera.
 It would seem that some of them lack passion.
 Passion for photography.
 Passion for creating images.

 I remember meeting a young lady at church one Sunday.
 She had with her a very nice DSLR with a 70-200mm lens.
 She explained that she was there to shoot a friend’s child being baptized.
 I asked her what she liked to shoot when she wasn’t being paid.